learn-academy-2023-india/india-lecture-examples/postgresql-intro.md

 ## PostgreSQL

 ## CRUD
 Database Management System allows the following:
-Create - make a new database instance
+- Create: make a new database instance
-Read - display or read that instance
+- Read: display or read that instance
-Update - edit or modify that instance
+- Update: edit or modify that instance
-Delete - remove that instance
+- Delete: remove that instance

-database query - request about the data in the database, action taken upon that data.
+database query: request about the data in the database, action taken upon that data.
 Queries allow you to retrieve, insert, update, and delete data in tables.

 ## ALL Instances
-SELECT statement - designates which columns need to be queried FROM - designates the table that the columns belong to
+- SELECT statement: designates which columns need to be queried
+- FROM: designates the table that the columns belong to
-* - splat, universal selector, to state all instances or columns
+- `*`: splat, universal selector, to state all instances or columns

 ```sql
 SELECT *